 The Slack EventsAPI does not send messages to any handler, which is a pity.
 In this case we could have worked directly with the SIGNL webhook in the Slack App.
 Instead, we need a flow or zap that returns a “challenge” from the request body directly in the response to a validation request from Slack.
 The procedure is described here https://api.slack.com/events/url_verification.
 Slack makes sure that the endpoint to which I want to send to, is mine.
 So I built a flow in Microsoft Flow for this purpose, which does exactly that.
 The same can be done in tools like Zapier:

-- Extract the value of the challenge parameter and return it in the HTTP reponse, as described on that Slack page.
+- Extract the value of the challenge parameter and return it in the HTTP response, as described on that Slack page.
 If not the challenge parameter, but an event object is contained in the request from Slack to this handler, it is already a message in Slack that is to be forwarded to SIGNL4.
-In this case, I simply call my team’s SIGNL4 webhook and give the slack server a 200-reponse back.
+In this case, I simply call my team’s SIGNL4 webhook and give the Slack server a 200-response back.
 It is really only the simplest HTTP routing.
 Here is a screenshot of my flow:

 Create a new app in Slack